MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-6080-scenario-include.md

-Analyze your service pricing profit.
+Analyze profits from your service pricing.